 But the problem is, some classes or professions are comparatively better than the others.
 For example, if you take a look at the overall stats of Forest vs. Gatherer, you’ll see that the Gatherer dominates the game.

 Another example would rank Rancher vs. Tiller.
 The Rancher takes the spot for both early and mid-game, whilst the Tiller for the long-term game, or end game.
 When it comes to crops, you have a variety of options to choose from.
 This farming guide ranks Strawberry as the best overall crop to farm.

 You can also choose to get Ancient Fruits.
 If you aped enough time in Stardew Valley, you’ll be able to generate just enough money to get 400k per week.
 As such, Ancient Fruit stored in kegs with Artisan skills makes it possible for you to turn 550g worth of seed into 2475g of wine.

 Here’s a cheat sheet for the best crops for all seasons.

 In terms of profit margin, it’s always best to aim for 50% up to 75%.
 Although for beginners, it’s recommended to use the Normal or the standard Stardew Valley amount.

-Decrease the profit margin makes the game grindy and realistic in some sense.
-While it doesn’t necessarily mean it reflects the real world counterpart, it’s best to keep you grinding.
+Decreasing the profit margin makes the game grindy and realistic in some sense.
+While it doesn’t necessarily mean it reflects the real-world counterpart, it’s best to keep you grinding.